umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/content-delivery-network-recommendations.md

 # Content Delivery Network recommendations

-This article provides information and best practices on using Content Delivery Network (CDN)  with uMarketingSuite.
+This article provides information and best practices on using Content Delivery Network (CDN)  with Umbraco Engage.

 ## Pages (HTML)